TovRudyy/KapitanPOP/README.md

 To install **HDF5-1.12.0** the best approach is to download the [sources](https://portal.hdfgroup.org/display/support/HDF5+1.12.0) and install them on your computer.

-For **Dask** you must install it from source from its master branch on [GitHub](https://github.com/dask/dask) because the latest releases have some issues related to HDF5.
+For **Dask** you must install it from source from its master branch on [GitHub](https://github.com/dask/dask) because the official releases have some issues related to HDF5.

 **Dimemas** is not a key dependency.
 You can run KapitanPOP without it, but you will miss some performance metrics (transfer and serialization efficiency).

-After the dependencies are satisfied, you can install KapitanPOP.
+Once dependencies are satisfied, you can install KapitanPOP.
 You might need to modify the Makefile if your HDF5 libraries are not installed in a standard system path.

 ```
 $git clone https://github.com/TovRudyy/KapitanPOP.git